min2ha/ukwa-site/content/target/21814/index.en.md

   "subject": "UK General Election 2015"
 }

-# Exposing anti-independence bias on the BBC on Facebook

 Facebook page for Exposing Anti-Independence Bias on the BBC, they publish news stories and has a link to complaints section of the BBC.